IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ```

 #### Disable a Secondary Index
 Disables (drops) an EzNoSQL secondary index across the sysplex.
 When disabled, access is prevented for reads and writes until such a time as the index is re-enabled via the `znsq_add_index()` command.
-Note that disabling an index will effect all sharers of the database including those accessed by EzNoSQL and other system APIs.
+Note that disabling an index will affect all sharers of the database including those accessed by EzNoSQL and other system APIs.

 #### Parameters
 `dsname`: